WorldCereal/ewoc_platform/documentation/keycloak.md

     Add to userinfo: ON
 ```
 #### UUID mapper
-This token mappers is plugged to the user attribute set here [here](#user-management) this is done by setting the same name as the one in user attribute (ex: role_id).
+This token mapper is plugged to the user attribute set here [here](#user-management) this is done by setting the same name as the one in user attribute (ex: role_id).
 ```
     Name: attribute mapper
     Mapper Type: User Attribute